skip to main content

 A new code of fundraising practice – what is changing?

-The Fundraising Regulator recently published a new Code of Fundraising Practice, which will come into force on 1 November 2025.
+The Fundraising Regulator has published a new Code of Fundraising Practice, which came into force on 1 November 2025.
 Whilst not legally binding, the code sets out the expectations of the Fundraising Regulator.
 The Charity Commission also recognises the code as reflecting the legal requirements and expected fundraising standards to be followed by charities and their fundraising partners.

 If your organisation carries out fundraising as part of its activities, it is important that you familiarise yourself with these changes.